pal/mac-setup-script/README.md

+# RETIRED REPO - SEE https://github.com/pal/dotfiles for new version

 # New Mac Setup

 Here's a script that will setup a new Mac with all the tools and apps I use.